 (pp. 63 line #29)

 After transmitting Public Advertising Poll Compact frame on the initialization channel, the initiator shall listen for an incoming Public Advertising Response Compact frame in the subsequent initialization slot.
-Once a responder has received Public Advertising Poll Compact frame, it should transmit the Public Advertising Response Compact frame with the public responder address specified in 10.38.9.2.2 in the subsequent initialization slot.
+If a responder receives a Public Advertising Poll Compact frame from an initiator with which it intends to perform ranging, it should transmit the Public Advertising Response Compact frame with the public responder address specified in 10.38.9.2.2 in the subsequent initialization slot.

 Comment indices #430, 431 and 1154 in 15-24-0371-01-04ab-consolidated-comments-draft-1-0.xlsx